 Try your hand at spell casting

-Of course kids love this, it really does make you feel like you’ve stepped straight into the books.
-However, the wands are expensive and you’re at risk of spending your visit trying to find the locations and standing in the queue to use them.
+Of course kids love this.
+It really does make you feel like you’ve stepped straight into the books.
+However, the wands are expensive and you’re at risk of spending your visit trying to find the locations.
+Then standing in the queue to use them.
 Plus, the wands are just wands when you get home.

 Chat to the characters and attendants.

 These guys know their Harry Potter stuff and are absolutely wonderful to talk to.
-As previously mentioned, the attendant at the Forbidden Jourrney ride was super helpful and friendly and we loved having a chat with the night bus conductor and his shrunken head.
+As previously mentioned, the attendant at the Forbidden Journey ride was super helpful and friendly.
+We loved having a chat with the night bus conductor and his shrunken head.

 Bring your own snacks and water but make time to at least try the Butterbeer

-Universal will let you bring in snacks and drinks (although I do recommend you keep bags as small as possible, yes the lockers are free but they’re pretty small), if you need to cool down out of the hot Floridian sun then try to grab a table at one of the English style pubs in the park.
-The Three Broomsticks and The Leaky Cauldron both serve traditional English food and beer but also the famous (non-alcoholic) butterbeer, enjoyed so often by Harry and his friends.
+Universal will let you bring in snacks and drinks.
+Although I do recommend you keep bags as small as possible.
+The lockers are free but they’re pretty small.
+If you need to cool down out of the hot Floridian sun then try to grab a table at one of the English style pubs in the park.
+The Three Broomsticks and The Leaky Cauldron both serve traditional English food and beer.
+And also the famous (non-alcoholic) butterbeer.
+Enjoyed so often by Harry and his friends.
 I’ll admit I’m not a fan but I really think it’s worth a try if you’re here.
-It tastes a bit like a cream soda so if you’re not a fan of that, try it in its frozen format.
+It tastes a bit like a cream soda.
+Even if you’re not a fan of that, try it in its frozen format.

 Download the official Universal Resorts App before your visit.

 This is a great resource to plan your visit beforehand.
 Each member of your party can pick where they want to go and which rides they want to try.
 When you’re in the park you can check it regularly to work out where you are.
 Check up to date queue times and also when the next show is.
 Don’t worry about using your data, Universal offers free Wifi all around the parks.
 Find the links for the Universal resorts app here.